Algorithms for the minimum non-separating path and the balanced connected bipartition problems on grid graphs (With erratum): A 5/4-approximation algorithm for GBCP

-\begin{claim} In the case of $|H|=3$, the algorithm {\sc Three\_Heavy} finds a 5/4-approximation in $O(N\log N)$ time. \end{claim} \begin{proof} By Lemma~\ref{contract}, the contracted graph $G\backslash B$ is biconnected and has exactly two nodes of weight $>W/5$.
+\begin{claim} In the case of $|H|=3$, the algorithm {\sc Three\_Heavy} finds a 5/4-approximation in $O(N\log N)$ time. \end{claim} \begin{proof} By Lemma~\ref{contract}, the contracted graph $G/ B$ is biconnected and has exactly two nodes of weight larger than $W/5$.
 If $w(B)<W/2$, the result is the same as the case of $|H|=2$.
-For otherwise we claim that $(V(B),V-V(B))$ is an optimal connected bipartition as follows.
+For otherwise we claim that $(V(B),V-V(B))$ is an optimal connected bipartition.
 Let $(U,V-U)$ be an optimal connected bipartition.
-Since there are three heavy nodes, at least two heavy nodes must in one same part.
+Since there are three heavy nodes, at least two heavy nodes must be in the same part.
 W.l.o.g. we assume that heavy nodes $h_1$ and $h_2$ are in $U$.
-By the definitions of NSC and $B$, we have that $w(U)\geq w(B_{12})\geq w(B)$, and this implies $(V(B),V-V(B))$ is an optimal connected bipartition.
+By the definitions of NSC and $B$, we have that $w(U)\geq w(B_{12})\geq w(B)\geq W/2$, and this implies $(V(B),V-V(B))$ is an optimal connected bipartition.

 By the result of previous section, $B$ must be an induced path or the whole grid graph lacking a corner node.
-And in either case the contracted graph $G\backslash B$ can be easily constructed in linear time.
+And in either case the contracted graph $G/ B$ can be easily constructed in linear time.
 Since the algorithm {\sc STN} takes also linear time, the total time complexity is dominated by the step of finding the minimum NSC's, which is $O(N\log N)$ according to Theorem~\ref{nsptime}.

 \end{proof}

 We conclude this section as follows. \begin{theorem} The GBCP$_2$ can be approximated with ratio 5/4 in $O(N\log N)$ time. \end{theorem}